Sudh33r/SOW/Starteam to GitHub.md

      - Documentaion and knowledge transfer on details of current GitHub environment
      - POC details from starteam, Devtools team
      - Have a clear understading from Starteam POC's on the Data and design the data Migration.
-     - Suggestions on the best practices and
+     - Suggestions on the best practices and decision sign-off

    - POC and Sample test repo Migration phase
+     - Identify few test Repos from POC's and Migrate
+     - No gaps are identified with the requirements of scope defined
+     - sign-off from POC's and Devtools teams.

    - Production Migration phase
+     - Migrate all the repos to GitHub which are defined on the scope.
+     - No gaps are identified with the requirements of scope defined
+     - sign-off from POC's and Devtools teams.

    - Handover phase
+     - Knowledge transfer to Devtools team with all the documentations.
+     - sign-off from Devtools team.

 3. **Data Assessment and Planning**
    - Conduct a comprehensive analysis of the existing Starteam repository to identify all relevant data, including **users,permissions,LFS objects, commits, tags, releases, change sets, history, pull requests, and artifacts**.
    - Define the migration strategy based on the assessment, ensuring minimal downtime and data loss.
-   - Mandate to migrate History of **LFS objects, commits, tags, releases, change sets, history, pull requests, and artifacts**.
+   - Mandate to migrate History of **users,permissions,LFS objects, commits, tags, releases, change sets, history, pull requests, and artifacts**.

 4. **Migration Strategy**
-   - Develop a ***detailed migration plan***, specifying the sequence of migration tasks, dependencies, and estimated timelines.
+   - Develop a **detailed migration plan**, specifying the sequence of migration tasks, dependencies, and estimated timelines.
    - Ensure that the migration strategy is designed to handle LFS data efficiently.

 5. **Data Extraction**